Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 # Numerical Analysis of Delay Differential Equations with Applications in Computational Modeling and AI

 ## Convergence and Error Analysis using Collocation-Based Methods
+This project reflects my approach to structured computational modeling, with a focus on stability, convergence, and scalable numerical methods relevant to modern learning systems.

 <p align="center">
   <img src="figures/convergence_cosh.png" width="600">